 There are a few, free online apps available that use data from your personal bank account to show you how you’re spending your personal money on a monthly basis.
 The issue with using a free app like this for your business bookkeeping is that they often don’t provide enough information to get the granular details needed for accuracy.
 They also don’t offer any sort of substantial financial insights for a business as opposed to a person.

-Between traveling, keeping the startup moving forward, taking care of your employees, and putting out the daily fires that pop up, there’s a good chance something will get left out along the way.
+Between traveling, keeping the business moving forward, taking care of employees, and putting out the daily fires that pop up, there’s a good chance something will fall off along the way.
 And that often ends up being the bills that need to get paid.
 Using bookkeeping software will give you confidence that you won’t miss a single payment.

 Financial statements give potential investors a glimpse into how your business is doing.
 If you’re seeking financial assistance from a bank or investor, they’ll need to see a set of prepared statements that span back to the early days of your business.
 This gives them the confidence that their investment is the right one, so it’s in your best interest to start bookkeeping early.